To download a pdf copy of this paper, please see below.

 Against the truth, vntruths they seeke to frame.

-As a skilled poet, Emilia was extremely careful with her words to protect her own life.
+As a skilled poet, Emilia was extremely careful with her words to protect her own life, and the lives of her extended family.
 Those before her were not so fortunate.
 Thomas Kyd and especially Christopher Marlowe learned the ills associated with writing against the theologically acceptable custom of the day.
 In May of 1593, Kyd and Marlowe were arrested for suspected involvement in a manuscript containing “vile heretical Concepts denying the deity of Jhesus Christe our Savior”.
 Without trial, Marlowe was stabbed to death, allegedly over a dispute of payment of a bill.
-Therefore, it is not surprising that Emilia wrote in a guarded style to protect her own life.
+Therefore, it is not surprising that Emilia wrote in a guarded style to protect herself and her family.

 Antonio Bassano in his 1544 Sefer ha-Refu’ot (Book of Remedies) refers to his ‘true Hebrew’ heritage from the land of his forefathers.
 This expression was also used by the dramatist of 1 Henry IV in the words of Falstaff (a ‘true Hebrew Jew’):